 Wedbush Is No Stranger to Regulatory Violations

 The Los Angeles, California-based brokerage firm Wedbush Securities Inc. is a full-service brokerage firm that conducts general securities business through approximately 100 branch offices.
 The firm has been the subject of many customer complaints that have accused Wedbush of substandard practices abusing customers’ trust and violating consumer protection laws.

 Wedbush Securities also has been the subject of close to 100 regulatory investigations, fines, and settlements involving, among other things, inadequate supervisory procedures and failure to supervise.
 Recently, the firm was fined in 2016 for filing late or failing to file forms that documented judgments and customer complaints against the firm and its representatives.
 In the fall of 2017, the firm faced an NYSE complaint for failure to supervise trading activities of the firm’s founder, Edward William Wedbush.

 DKR Files FINRA Arbitration Claim Against Wedbush Securities

 The securities fraud attorneys at Dimond Kaplan Rothstein have represented a number of customers who have lost money as a result of various types of wrongdoing by Wedbush.
 Recently, Dimond Kaplan Rothstein, P.A. filed a FINRA arbitration claim against Wedbush Securities to recover energy-sector investment losses for an elderly investor.

 Are You a Victim of Securities Fraud?

-If you lost money in investments made with Wedbush Securities or believe you are a victim of securities fraud, contact a qualified securities fraud attorney today.
+If you lost money with Wedbush Securities or believe you are a victim of securities fraud, contact a qualified securities fraud attorney today.